The Honest Guide · Chapter 3

 7. Regret about the field

 “I would not do this again.”
 The most categorical warning, and the most vulnerable to the forum problem below.
-Right as her report about her own path; wrong as a claim about yours.
+Right as their report about their own path; wrong as a claim about yours.
 89 percent of counselors would recommend the career (ACA 2024).

 Where the voice is right